Let a Dredge Accident Attorney Help You Pursue Compensation After an Injury

 If the company that owns the dredge is a different company from the employer, the injured seaman may also be able to file a legal claim under General Maritime Law against the dredge owner.
 These types of legal actions are known as “unseaworthiness claims” and give injured maritime workers the right to recover damages from vessel owners when a vessel or any of its equipment is unsafe or unfit for its intended use.

 If you have been injured in a dredging operation in a bay, port, river, coastal area, channel or other body of water, it is essential to seek proper legal advice as quickly as possible.
 Injured workers often are confused by the law and mistakenly think that they do not have a legal claim.
 The Willis Law Firm can review your situation and explain all of the legal rights and protections that are available to you.
 You can schedule a free initial consultation with our experienced injury firm by completing our online contact form or by calling 1-800-468-4878.
-We represent injured maritime workers nationwide.
+Our dredge accident lawyers represent injured maritime workers nationwide.